abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerApiResourceSecrets

-This table can be used to store information about secrets of an API resource, including the secret value, expiration date, and API resource id.
+This table can store information about the secrets of an API resource, including the secret value, expiration date, and API resource id.

 #### Foreign Keys